Does Your Apple Watch Harm You? Cutting Through the EMF Influencer Claims

 • Drink 1–2 cups daily for ongoing immune and nervous system support.

-• Combine it with lemon balm or ginger for enhanced healing benefits.
+• Combine it with lemon balm or ginger for enhanced benefit.

-• Add raw honey and fresh lemon juice for additional antiviral and detoxifying effects.
+• Add raw honey and fresh lemon juice for additional antiviral and antioxidant effects.

 Disclaimer